 Examples of virtual restaurants

-Here are three establishments that have knocked their virtual restaurant concepts out of the park:
+Here are two establishments that have knocked their virtual restaurant concepts out of the park:

 September Surf Cafe, Montreal